tauthethirtythird/io_qp2_rule_kor/readme.md

 When clearing a Quad **-3**, track the column, if different from both of the previous two times (doesn't repeat tracking, only keep new ones ((translation note: I have no idea what the text inside the parentheses mean, sorry if it's unclear))) then another **-4**
 SZ/JL piece spins clearing lines is the same as I piece clearing Quads, just changed to rotation center column, when both different **-2** (SZ and JL each use the same table)

-Once `consecutive cancel` reaches certain values, the 7-bag order becomes modified, adding extra pieces to every bag:
+Once `consecutive cancel` reaches certain values, the original 7-bag order becomes modified, adding extra pieces to every bag:

  - 20: O piece
  - 30: random of L/J